Professional Negligence Claim Against a Surveyor

 Should I make a complaint?

-If however, you are still not satisfied and wish to pursue the surveyor, you will need to instruct a specialist professional negligence solicitor.
+If, however, you are still not satisfied and wish to pursue the surveyor, you will need to instruct a specialist professional negligence solicitor who will assess whether you should launch a negligence claim against your surveyor.

-We will make an initial assessment of your potential claim and advise you of your options.
+We will make an initial assessment of your potential negligence claim against your surveyor and advise you of your options.
 We may recommend taking advice from a barrister at an early stage so that you are given the best advice at the earliest opportunity.

 How to Get in Contact